umoazzam/Where2EatDatabaseInterface/README.md

   `area`: char(30)
 ```

-This table stores information about every unique restaurant.
-This includes their menu, budget, type of cuisine and their location.
+This table stores information about every unique restaurant identified by their placeID.

 #### Purchase